LalaIAm/mobile-flashcards/README.md

 Users are able to create new custom decks and add their own cards to suit their needs.

+The app has been tested in an android emulator and in an iPhone device.
+Please refer to the [Contributing](#contributing) section for any fixes or found bugs.

 ### Built With

 - [React Native](#https://reactnative.dev/)